Skip to content

 First 48 hours

-You will leave the surgery with an external splint on your nose, internal splints, and micropore.
+You will leave the surgery with an external splint on your nose, internal splints, and surgical tape.
 There will be swelling around the eyes and, in many cases, bruising (purple spots) on the eyelids.
 This is normal and does not indicate a complication.
 Keep your head elevated, apply cold compresses to the periorbital area, and take the prescribed medication strictly.

 Unlike what many fear, modern rhinoseptoplasty no longer uses traditional nasal packing.
 The silicone splints are comfortable and allow some airflow.
 This makes the post-operative period much more tolerable than it was in the past.